Photo credit: Gideon Tsang Flickr – Creative Commons

 to describe their work.
 If I at the time had gone up and said “hey, I’m a folk artist,” does one really think he would have kept that business card?
 People like these have hundreds of wannabes flocking to them at every conference.
 We’ve got to stand out, and one way to do so iso to escalator pitch your sound.

-Clara Charron is a rising music industry writer from Ottawa, Canada.
-You can read her excellent business advice for emerging musicians over at popofcolourmusic.com.
+Clarence Charron is a rising music industry writer from Ottawa, Canada.
+You can read excellent business advice for emerging musicians over at Clarence’s site popofcolourmusic.com.